shindeharshad553/Login-app-Aventior_Internship-/README.md

 This react app is about the login form that is having username and password as input field.
-Accepted the input filed and after clicking on login button displayed the username and password values in the console.
-Handled this by handlesubmit event.
+Accepted the input field from the user and after clicking on login button displayed the username and password values in the console.
+Handled login button click event by handlesubmit event.